Balancingrock/Swiftfire/README.md

+# Goal

+We are now far enough ahead in the project to give you our (preliminary) end goal:

+_To create a single-source stand-alone extensible website-application capable of serving multiple domains._

+That is quite a mouthfull, so lets take that apart:

+- _Single Source_: All source code written by ourselves, no dependencies on external libraries.
+The only exception is made for openSSL as we believe that security is a specialised field and best achieved by using a widely known and well reputed codebase.
+- _Stand-alone_: All web traffic is between the website user (client) and the website application.
+No external (micro-) services necessary for any of the functions provided by the application.
+- _Extensible_: It should be possible for the website creator to add functionality as required.
+- _Website application_: An application that implements a website.
+This application contains everything necessary to serve the website and create the dynamic content of the website.
+No other tools are needed (no server, no comment system provider, no wiki provider, no forum provider, no stats provider etc)
+- _Multiple domains_: If the website creator has multiple domains, all these domains should be able to be served using a single app.

+## What is not included

+Just as important to understand what is included is to know what is not included:

+- email: There is no email server included.
+However it is possible to send emails from the website application, but this capability relies on an email system beiing provided by another application on the server.
+- site builder: No HTML website builder is provided.
+The website application assumes that a website was build either manually or by another application.
+Note that an example site is present which is created by Jekyll and the server admin web-based GUI is also created using Jekyll.

 # Build websites in Swift.

 Swiftfire is a webserver that allows the injection of HTML code from routines written in Swift.